 Imagine stepping back in time to the tumultuous era of the American Civil War.
-A nation divided, brother against brother, and at the helm, a man of quiet strength and profound vision.
+That said, a nation divided, brother against brother, and at the helm, a man of quiet strength and profound vision.
 Abraham Lincoln, often depicted in solemn portraits, led the United States through its darkest period, grappling with issues of slavery, secession, and the very soul of the nation.
 But amidst the historical weight and iconic status, have you ever paused to consider a simple, yet fundamental question: what president number was Abraham Lincoln?

 Main Subheading: Abraham Lincoln's Place in Presidential History